brianotoole/bem-webpack-boiler/README.md

 This will open up a browser window with local site and watch for file changes.
 Ex - http://localhost:3000/bem-webpack-boiler

+### Build files for production
+When you're ready to minify production files, run the following in the site's root:
+`npm run-script prod`

+This will run webpack's production build flag, `-p` to minify bundled files.

 ### Local Images and Fonts
 Webpack needs a few loaders installed to use local images/fonts within the project's directory.
 This boilerplate uses `url-loader` to bundle/load images.
 Url-loader has the ability to load files as base64 encoded DataURL if the file is smaller than a specificied byte limit.
 This helps reduce the number of requests made.